TRU Group Arizona Industry Perspectives

 The Greater Tucson Economic Council GTEC has been absorbed by a new group TREO Tucson Regional Economic Opportunities was formed in 2005 after a previous economic- development entity was disbanded.
 The Greater Tucson Economic Council began in 1989 as the spearhead for local economic-development efforts.
 Then in 2004, local government and business officials began discussing forming a new group with a broader reach. in 2005.
 TREO was formed by the consolidation of GTEC and the city of Tucson's and Pima County's economic development departments.
 Since then there is a strong focus on retaining and expanding existing Tucson metro businesses, rather than attracting new ones.
 In its first year of operations, about 73 percent of TREO's budget was spent on retention and expansion of local businesses.
 GTEC was a private non-profit corporation funded jointly by the City of Tucson, Pima County, the Town of Marana, the Town of Oro Valley, and private business investors.
 GTEC's Vision is to be a leader in uniting public and private community sectors for the primary purpose of promoting, attracting and recruiting targeted global corporate activity, thereby supporting the growth and maintenance of existing activity, and creating an increased standard of living and quality of life and place for the region's residents and stakeholders.
 To meet the needs of a rapidly growing region TREO was formed to serve as the lead economic development agency for the greater Tucson area and its surrounding community partners.

-Although with strong ties to Arizona TRU Group Inc in 2016 is very much a private sector player and does not work with any government or city-connected group that may bias our ability to provide our clients with independent business advice.
+Although with strong ties to Arizona TRU Group Inc in 2020 with the new United States–Mexico–Canada Agreement is very much a private sector player and does not work with any government or city-connected group that may bias our ability to provide our clients with independent business advice.
 The opinion articulated in the above article and published in The Arizona Manufacturer should provide comfort to our clients that we operate only in their best interests as independent industry manufacturing consultants.
-Most TRU clients are out of state or international!
+Most TRU Group Clients are out of state or international!

-Consult TRU on your Arizona Mexico South West or Offshore International project!
+Consult TRU Group on your Arizona Mexico South West or Offshore International project!

 TRU Group Inc - StrategicMindset Technology